 Forms

-When business teams need a contract, they often send an email or Slack message with incomplete information: “We need an NDA with Acme Corp.”
-Legal then has to follow up with questions.
+When business teams need a contract, the request often comes as an email or Slack message: “We need an NDA with Acme Corp.”
+Legal follows up with questions.
 What type of NDA?
 Mutual or one-way?
-What’s the term?
+What’s the governing law?
 Who’s the signing authority?
-Forms standardize this intake process so the right information is collected upfront, every time.
+Each back-and-forth adds a day to the turnaround.

 What’s Covered in This Section